 The new ad products officially became available to all brands last month, and I’ve already seen several B2B brands roll out video ads with lead gen forms to capture in-market business audiences.
 Here’s an example I captured this week:

-For brands considering LinkedIn video ads, here are five reasons B2B marketers are taking note.
+For brands considering LinkedIn video ads, here's five reasons B2B marketers are taking note.

 1. Keep your brand safe